Cicko/cicko/README.md

   - Ride the bike around some nature
   - Read books
   - Watch series and movies on Netflix
+  - Play Beach Tennis 🎾 or any other collective sports!
+  - Train Muay Thai
+  - Learn Bachata/Salsa dance
   - try to finish some side projects